Italy’s Renzi Urges Party to Form Left-Right Government

 The mayor of Florence seems to be preparing for another leadership challenge.

-The progressive mayor of Florence Matteo Renzi urged his party’s leader Pier Luigi Bersani on Thursday to either form a ruling coalition with the right or call new elections.
+Florence mayor Matteo Renzi has urged the leader of his Democratic Party, Pier Luigi Bersani, to either form a ruling coalition with the right or call new elections.

-Bersani has ruled out such a centrist alliance and tried to persuade the anti-establishment Five Star Movement to support him instead.
+Bersani has ruled out such a centrist pact and tried to persuade the anti-establishment Five Star Movement to support him instead.

-The mayor himself claimed that he could do better against Berlusconi.
+The mayor himself claims he can do better against Berlusconi.
 “If I run, he will be in trouble,” he told La Repubblica.

 Renzi previously argued in an interview with Rome’s Il Messaggero newspaper that if the Democrats had been willing to “talk to disillusioned center-right voters” who again opted for Berlusconi instead, “perhaps we would have won the election.”

 A recent SWG survey showed 28 percent of Italians backing Renzi for the prime ministership against 14 percent for Bersani and 10 percent for Berlusconi.